HomeTriviaGeographyEnglish Channel

 ✗ FALSE

-No permit is needed, but swimmers must register with the Channel Swimming Association for official recognition and safety.
+No permit from the French government is required.
+Swimmers must follow maritime regulations and register with an organization like the Channel Swimming Association for official recognition and safety.

 The Channel Tunnel is the longest underwater railway tunnel on Earth.